-One of the major disadvantages ecommerce companines have is their customers can’t touch, taste, hear, see, or smell the product.
+One of the biggest disadvantages eCommerce companies have is that customers can’t touch, taste, hear, see, or smell the product.
 With traditional retail stores, consumers get to try it before they buy.

 Not so with an online store.
 Many consumers won’t buy a product they can’t at least see.
 The solution is to offer online product photos.
-So, if you want to dramatically improve your online sales, then this guide will show you how to do that by capturing breathtaking photos and setting up a highly visual online store.
+So, if you want to improve your online sales dramatically, this guide will show you how to take professional-looking photos of your products to set up a highly visual online store.

 You’ve probably heard the term “stock photography” before.
 Sometimes, photographers will refer to it as “picture archives,” “photo libraries,” “image banks,” and variations of these terms.
 They all mean the same thing.
-They are large collections of images hosted online.
-And, these images are “stock images” of products that consumers may want to buy.
+They are extensive collections of images hosted online.
+And these images are “stock images” of products that consumers may want to buy.

 The problem with traditional stock photography, however, is it rarely captures specific products.
-So, ecommerce businesses are left on their own to come up with product or catalog images.
-Most of the time, a professional photographer can be hired to do the job, but they can cost several thousand dollars per shoot.
+So, eCommerce businesses are left on their own to come up with product or catalog images.
+Most of the time, you can hire a local professional specializing in eCommerce photography to do the job, but they can cost several thousand dollars per shoot.

 A much less expensive option is to do it yourself.